MurphyPone/murphypone.github.io/src/content/magic-is-turing-complete.md

 This post aims to summarize the 900 IQ construction of a Turing Machine using Magic: the Gathering (MTG) mechanics described in the paper [_Magic: the Gathering_ is Turing Complete](https://arxiv.org/pdf/1904.09828.pdf) authored by Churchill, Biderman, and Herrick.

 > In this paper we show that optimal play in real-world _Magic_ is at least as hard as the Halting Problem, solving a problem that has been open for a decade.
 To do this, we present a methodology for embedding an arbitrary Turing machine into a game of _Magic_ such that the first player is guaranteed to win the game if and only if the Turing machine halts.
-Our result applies to how real Magic is played, can be achieved using standardsize tournament-legal decks, and does not rely on stochasticity or hidden information.
+Our result applies to how real Magic is played, can be achieved using standard size tournament-legal decks, and does not rely on stochasticity or hidden information.
 Our result is also highly unusual in that all moves of both players are forced in the construction.
-This shows that even recognising who will win a game in which neither player has a non-trivial decision to make for the rest of the game is undecidable.
+This shows that even recognizing who will win a game in which neither player has a non-trivial decision to make for the rest of the game is undecidable.

 ## Embeddings, Universal Turing Machines